-We all know that California has a major housing shortage.
-A 2016 McKinsey Global Institute Report ranks California 49th out of all 50 States for per capita housing construction.
-California’s housing market has been under built for years, which is one of the reasons rents are so high.
-2018 California Department of Housing and Community Development Report states production averaged less than 80,000 new homes each year over the last 10 years, and current production remains to fall far below the projected need of 180,000 new homes annually.
+This law was brought into force as the State of California has had a history of contending with a dual issue of a mounting homeless population and a housing shortage.
+In fact, a 2016 McKinsey Global Institute Report ranked California at 49 out of a total of 50 States, when it came to per capita housing construction.
+2018 California Department of Housing and Community Development Report also stated that production averaged less than 80,000 new homes each year over the last 10 years, and the current production falls far below the projected need of 180,000 new homes annually.

-A Ratio Utility Billing System, or RUBS, is a system that enables property owners to proportionately share utility costs in a fair and reasonable manner with the people who use those services—the residents.
+In such a scenario, it is absolutely imperative for landlords to switch to a Ratio Utility Billing System.
+Popularly known as RUBS, it is a system that enables property owners to proportionately share utility costs in a fair and reasonable manner with the people who use those services—the residents.
 This is relevant because rent control does not limit utility price increases.
-This means that property owners would have to absorb these costs without offsetting them by raising rents.